YOWCT/end-to-end-services/README.md

 hugo server -D --disableFastRender
 ```

-To deploy updates to GitHub pages, use:
+To deploy updates to GitHub Pages, use:

 ```
 npm run deploy